-A girl who has just returned from London tells me, savs Clara Belle, that, in the scalth exhibition there, one of the exhibits was meant to depict the horrors of tightlacing.
-A waxen figure was subjected, for the purpose of divulging the secrets of the ladies' torture-chamber, to a compression of the girth which a woman may with proper self-respect- measure around the waist.
+A girl who has just returned from London tells me, says Clara Belle, that, in the nealth exhibition there, one of the exhibits was meant to depict the horrors of tightscing.
+A waxen figure was subjected, for the purpose of divulging the secrets of the adies' torture-chamber, to a compression of the girth which a woman may with proper self-respect measure around the waist.
 The sufferings of the dummy, inaudible, save for the creaking of the machinery, which in the forcible compression of the waist might well be mistaken for groans, were quite terrible in their realism but the female spectators laughed, instead of being instructed.
 The fact is that the old curmudgeous who take corsets as a text for sermons against us are left very far behind.
-Injuriously tight squeezing of the waist is 'rare indeed now-a-days.
+Injuriously tight squeezing of the waist is rare indeed now-a-days.
 "The coming man and woman," says Dio Lewis, will be just as large at the waist as at any other part of the body."
-What an old fool !
-Did he ever see a Fiji island woman? have.
+What an old fool!
+Did he ever see a Fiji island woman?
+I have.
 She had never been compressed by so much as a calico wrapper, and yet her waist had a goodly taper to it.
 Pretty soon Lewis will be demanding legs as big at the ankles as at the calves.
 Every base occupant makes one sharp in patience, and dull in every other.

-As ceremony is the invention of wise men to keep fools at a distance, so good breeding is an expedient to make fools and wise men- Where the Money Goes.
+As ceremony is the invention of wise men to keep fools at a distance, so good breeding Where the Money Goes:

-A medical gentleman was taking a walk Regent's Park, London, when he observd an old man seated upon one of the benches by the roadside, whom by his dress he recognized as a pauper belonging to the "That was pretty hard," said the listen- | Marylebone Poorhouse.
-The gentleman and no other house within twelve miles. | you?" nack, which he said contained goods of value, under shelter from the rain.
-I finally consented to this.
-So, as I had sworn by, surely.
-Now let me ask you plainly, one of his trade should never cross my threshold, I carried his pack inside, while its owner limped off to crawl under some never a drunkard, sir, if that's what you " No, I don't mean that, but I should your beer cost you per day?" taken him.
-When the sum had been worked out, the gentleman, very much to the in a poorhouse and being dressed as a That was an eye-opener to the old man, and if he had opened his eyes about it sixty years before, it would have been a good job for him.
-There is no end of stories of the contests etween John and Jonathan, as to the repective merits of their countrymen, in which exaggeration plays an important part.
-We doubt if any reader of the FREE Pazss has heard the following excelled :-Au Englishman, and- an American, in making a voyage together, after discussing various other points, came to bragging of swimming feats, and in response to a whopper from the Yankee about having towed a flat-boat down the Mississippi from Cairo to New Orleans, by swimming ahead of it with a line in his teeth, the Englishman thought to put an extinguisher on him thus: "Why, that's nothing.
+There is no end of stories of the contests between John and Jonathan, as to the repective merits of their countrymen, in which exaggeration plays an important part.
+We doubt if any reader of the FREE Parss has heard the following excelled :-An Englishman, and- an American, in making a voyage together, after discussing various other points, came to bragging of swimming feats, and in response to a whopper from the Yankee about having towed a flat-boat down the Mississippi from Cairo to New Orleans, by swimming ahead of it with a line in his teeth, the Englishman thought to put an extinguisher on him thus: "Why, that's nothing.
 You know it's 3,700 miles from New York to Liverpool.
-Well, the last time I crossed, just after the pilot left us at Sandy Hook, one of the passengers fell overboard.
-It was rather forgy, and our steamer stopped and sailed round and round trying to find him, and we lost a whole hour.
+Well, the last time I crossed. just after the pilot left us at Sandy Hook, one of the passengers fell overboard.
+It was rather foggy, and our steamer stopped and sailed round and round trying to find him, and we lost a whole hour.
 Supposing he had sunk, we went on.
-Just as we wer completing the voyage, on looking out we saw that same man swimming up the Liverpool harbor.
-He climbed on the deck and waved his hand to us before we came to anchor."-To which Jonathan coolly replied: "Yes, that's so, and I am glad you saw it and can testify to the fact, as night not be believed from a less truthful witness: I know it was so, for I was that The above reminds us of two clerks who were boasting of the extent of the business of their respective establishments.
-One supposed he had reached the climax in saying that it cost his principals \$5,000 a year for steel pens alone.
-Whereupon the other promptly replied : " In our place the correspondence is so large that we save Vacation Visitors.
+Just as we were completing the voyage, on looking out we saw that same man swimming up the Liverpool harbor.
+He climbed on the deck and waved his hand to us before we came to anchor."-To which Jonathan coolly replied: "Yes, that's so, and I am glad you saw it and can testify to the fact, as might not be believed from a less truthful witness: I know it was so, for I was that The above reminds us of two clerks who were boasting of the extent of the business of their respective establishments.
+One supposed he had reached the climax in saying that it cost his principals \$5,000 s year for steel pens alone.
+Whereupon the other promptly replied : " In our place the correspondence is so large that we save \$20,000 a year in cost of ink by omitting dotting the i's and crossing the t's.
+Vacation Visitors.